BlueAcornInc/aio-commerce-shipstation/README.md

 - **ShipStation Account:** A valid ShipStation account with API access credentials (API Key and API Secret).

-- **Node.js and npm/yarn:** For local development and testing of the App Builder application, node version 22 or higher is required.
+- **Node.js and npm/yarn:** For local development and testing of the App Builder application, Node.js version 22 or higher is required.

 - **Adobe I/O CLI:** For deploying App Builder actions.
-[See](https://developer.adobe.com/app-builder/docs/guides/runtime_guides/tools/cli-install)
+[See installation guide](https://developer.adobe.com/app-builder/docs/guides/runtime_guides/tools/cli-install).

 - **AppBuilder license**: Access to the [Adobe Developer Console](https://console.adobe.io/) with an App Builder license.

-- **IMS Authentication:** Ensure IMS (Identity Management System) authentication is configured and working on your Adobe Commerce instance, as this is typically used for secure API communication with Adobe services, including App Builder actions.
+- **IMS Authentication:** Ensure IMS (Identity Management System) authentication is configured and working on your Adobe Commerce instance.

 - **Install Adobe Commerce Modules (PaaS only)**
-  - Install the required modules for the ShipStation extension :
+  - Install the required modules for the ShipStation extension:

     ```bash
     composer require magento/module-out-of-process-shipping-methods --with-dependencies
     ```

-  - For Commerce Webhook, refer to the [Install Adobe Commerce Webhooks](https://developer.adobe.com/commerce/extensibility/webhooks/installation/)
+  - For Commerce Webhooks, refer to the [Install Adobe Commerce Webhooks](https://developer.adobe.com/commerce/extensibility/webhooks/installation/).

   - Complete the [Admin UI SDK installation process](https://developer.adobe.com/commerce/extensibility/admin-ui-sdk/installation/) and install version `3.0.0` or higher:

     ```bash
     composer require "magento/commerce-backend-sdk": ">=3.0"
     ```

+- **Adobe I/O Credentials (OAuth Server-to-Server)**

+  Your App Builder application requires OAuth Server-to-Server credentials to securely authenticate and interact with Adobe Commerce APIs.
+You must generate these credentials from the Adobe Developer Console.
+  1.  **Log in to the Adobe Developer Console:** Navigate to [https://console.adobe.io/](https://console.adobe.io/).

+  2.  **Select Your Project:** Open the App Builder project that you have created for this integration.

+  3.  **Add Server-to-Server Credentials:**
+      - In your project overview, click on the **Add service** button and select **API**.
+      - In the "Add an API" window, select **Adobe Commerce** and click **Next**.
+      - Choose **Server-to-Server** as the authentication type.
+You will be prompted to give the credential a name (e.g., "ShipStation Integration Creds").
+      - **Important:** On the "Configure API" screen, you must select the appropriate scopes.
+Choose **`Adobe_Commerce_API`** to grant the necessary permissions for the application to access Commerce data.
+      - Click **Save configured API**.

+  4.  **Retrieve Your Credentials:**
+      - Once saved, you will be presented with the credential details.
+      - **Copy the following values** and keep them in a secure location.
+You will need them to configure your environment variables in the next steps.
+        - **Client ID**
+        - **Client Secret**
+        - **Technical account ID**
+        - **Technical account email**
+        - **Organization ID**

+  You will use these values for the `OAUTH_*` environment variables described in the [Environment Variables](#environment-variables-app-builder-operational) section.

 ---